nipreps/fmripost-aroma/docs/outputs.rst

    .. important::
-       In order to remain agnostic to any possible subsequent analysis, *fMRIPrep* does not perform any denoising (e.g., spatial smoothing) itself.
+       In order to remain agnostic to any possible subsequent analysis, *fMRIPost-AROMA* does not perform any denoising (e.g., spatial smoothing) itself.
        There are exceptions to this principle (described in its corresponding section below):